MacarielAerial/aion/README.md

 ### Incomplete Deployment Logic

 Storage instances such as S3 and DynamoDB are deployed but compute instances such as Lambda / ECS are not deployed.

+A longer-term solution would be to deploy individual APIs as Lambdas before linking them together with S3 and DynamoDB with the help of EventBridge.
+EventBridge serves as a message broker, a central nervous system that links all components together in an infinitely scalable way.

 ### Minimalist Deployment